UniversalDependencies/docs/_2015-08-23-uppsala/copula.md

 These distinctions align with distinctions that are signaled in Irish at the lexical level.

 We should note, however, that they diverge from Russian, where a uniform copula structure with an ellided linking verb can be used to translate 1-5.
+(This parallelism argument was one of the main original arguments for doing English the way it was done.)

-It seems that keeping a parallel between Russian and Irish may not be possible, so a parallelism argument for English can
+It seems that keeping a parallel between Russian and Irish may not be possible, so a parallelism argument for English is somewhat weakened.

 Then there is the representational issue of subject predicates with clausal form.
 Currently in the English treebank, the following analysis is implemented for (9).